 Interface with other groups

-The Chair will report SIGs activities and recommendations to the Healthcare Professions Coordination Group (HPCG).
+The Chair will report SIG activities and recommendations to the Healthcare Professions Coordination Group (HPCG).
 The frequency and form of these reports will be as directed by the HPCG.

 The Chair will report responses to SIG reports and recommendations from the HPCG to SIG members.

-The Chair, will seek to keep the SIG informed about other relevant news from the IHTSDO and related organizations.
+The Chair will seek to keep the SIG informed about other relevant news from the IHTSDO and related organizations.

-The Chair will work with chairs of the other SIG when appropriate to ensure effective joint working.
+The Chair will work with chairs of the other SIGs when appropriate to ensure effective joint working.

 Revisions of the Terms of Reference